LP's Governorship Candidate For Imo State Reveals That Imo Govt Stopped Him From Building Refinery | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 LP’s Governorship Candidate For Imo State Reveals That Imo Govt Stopped Him From Building Refinery

-The Governorship Candidate of the Labour Party in Imo State Gubernatorial Election which is scheduled to hold in November 2023, Senator Achonu, has called out the Imo State governor, Hope Uzodinma, for stopping some of the projects which was meant to develop Into State.
+Senator Achonu, the Labour Party’s nominee for governor in the next November 2023 election in Imo State, has criticised current governor Hope Uzodinma for halting development projects in the state.

-According to a newspaper report by the Vanguard paper, Senator Achonu disclosed that he had obtained a license to build a refinery and industrial layout in Imo and the government constructed a road to block the investment and many more.
+According to a story in the Vanguard paper, Senator Achonu said that he had been granted permission to develop a refinery and industrial layout in Imo, but that the government had built a road to obstruct the investment and many other things.

-Vanguard paper further reported that Senator Achonu went on to say that investors who wants to invest in Imo State has repeatedly expressed their desire to only invest in Imo State when the present governor, Hope Uzodinma, vacates office and a new governor who supports development comes into office.
+According to a report in the Vanguard paper, Senator Achonu went on to say that investors who want to invest in Imo State have repeatedly expressed their desire to only invest in Imo State when the current governor, Hope Uzodinma, vacates office and a new governor who supports development comes into office.

-Senator Achonu made this statement while addressing some newsmen in preparation for the forthcoming gubernatorial election of Imo State.
+Senator Achonu made this announcement while speaking to the media on the upcoming Imo State gubernatorial election.

+Please feel free to like, share, follow and comment for more information.

 )